Known limitations with this release

 OLM-enabled and cluster-scoped operator deployed apps not supported

-Astra Control Center does not support application management activities with cluster-scoped operators.
+Astra Control Center does not support apps that are deployed with Operator Lifecycle Manager (OLM)-enabled operators or cluster-scoped operators.

 Apps deployed with Helm 2 are not supported

 If you use Helm to deploy apps, Astra Control Center requires Helm version 3.
-Managing and cloning apps deployed with Helm 3 (or upgraded from Helm 2 to Helm 3) is fully supported.
-For more information, refer to Astra Control Center requirements.
+Managing and cloning apps deployed with Helm 3 (or upgraded from Helm 2 to Helm 3) are fully supported.
+For more information, see Astra Control Center requirements.

 Astra Control Center does not validate the details you enter for your proxy server